Kevin D. Toyne LL.M, LL.B, B.A.

 Kevin is an experienced civil and appellate litigator.
 His diverse practice includes administrative law, appellate advocacy, commercial litigation, estate litigation, fraud litigation, insurance litigation, judicial review, the oppression remedy, professional negligence, property litigation, receiverships, regulatory prosecutions and shareholder disputes.

 Kevin is a member of the Manitoba Bar Association and the Advocates Society.
-He serves on the Boards of Directors for Special Olympics Manitoba and the Winnipeg Humane Society.
+He serves on the Boards of Directors of Special Olympics Manitoba, the Winnipeg Humane Society and Humane Canada (formerly known as the Canadian Federation of Humane Societies).
+Kevin is also the Chair of the Animal Protection Committee of the Winnipeg Humane Society.